trenchcoatjedi/OpenWRT-automated-nightly-attended-sysupgrade-builds/README.md

 # OpenWRT automated nightly attended sysupgrade builds
 ### Requirements and Recommendations

-This command requires auc, wget, findutils-xargs and all their dependencies.
+This command requires auc, wget, xargs and all their dependencies.
 To install from shell:

 `opkg update`